 But while vaccination rates had increased further as a result of these efforts, it was not enough to achieve the high vaccination rates that were now deemed necessary to achieve herd immunity.

 As the vaccine hesitant had now been listened to, talked to, and been provided with all the necessary information to address and take away their concerns, and as access to the vaccine had now been made as easy and convenient as possible, patience was running out with those who had still not gotten their shot.

-Not just for their own sake, but for society’s sake as well.
+Getting the ‘vaccine hesitant’ vaccinated was important not just for their sake, but for society’s sake as well.
 It had by now become normalized even for doctors to recommend that people get vaccinated not so much to benefit themselves but to benefit others.
 It wasn’t exactly that people were told that getting vaccinated may not be a rational decision for their own health but that this is outweighed by the benefits it brings to the people around them and to society as a whole — after all, vaccines were still presented as safe and effective for everybody — but there was now a strong emphasis on ‘doing your part’ and ‘protecting the people around you’.

 The appeal that was made to people’s altruism, or their sense of duty, of course also implied that those who continued to decline to get vaccinated became the object of moral condemnation.
 These people were not helping others, were not doing their part.

 They were selfish, anti-social, and a danger to society.